Manufactured in USA

 Oxytocin is a cyclic nonapeptide with a disulfide bridge between cysteine residues at positions 1 and 6, synthesized as a prohormone in hypothalamic magnocellular neurons and transported to the posterior pituitary for release.
-Through binding to oxytocin receptors (OXTR), a G-protein-coupled receptor, it activates phospholipase C-mediated pathways leading to intracellular calcium release and protein kinase C activation.
-Research models examine oxytocin's effects on uterine smooth muscle contractility, myoepithelial cell contraction in mammary tissue, social cognition and bonding behaviors, stress response regulation, and autonomic nervous system modulation in laboratory settings.
+Through binding to its target receptor (OXTR), a G-protein-coupled receptor, it activates phospholipase C-mediated pathways leading to intracellular calcium release and protein kinase C activation.
+Research models examine oxytocin's effects on smooth muscle signaling dynamics, myoepithelial contraction modeling, CNS behavioral pathways, stress response signaling, and autonomic nervous system modulation in laboratory settings.

 Lee et al. (2009).
 Gimpl & Fahrenholz (2001).